 What it means to be an Accredited Retailer

-As a CEC Accredited Retailer, we are committing to undertaking all solar & electrical work that follows the strict safety & ethical practices as outlined in the Code, to ensure the protection of all parties & property, whilst maintaining the longevity of the Solar Industry.
+As a CEC Accredited Retailer, we are committed to undertaking all solar and electrical work that follows the strict safety and ethical practices as outlined in the code, to ensure the protection of all parties and property, whilst maintaining the longevity of the solar industry.

-For consumers, it means they can easily identify the Solar retailers in the market who have committed to be in the top tier of service companies that are practising in the Solar industry.
+For consumers, it means they can easily identify the solar retailers who have committed to top tier service.

 A list of current Clean Energy Council Accredited Retailers can be found here: https://www.cleanenergycouncil.org.au/consumers/buying-solar/find-an-approved-solar-retailer